-431 Ultimately this prevents interoperability across track and trace systems.
+Ultimately this prevents interoperability across T&T systems.

-Recommendation 5: Use ISO/IEC Data Matrix on secondary packaging(6): At this time ISO/IEC 16022 Data Matrix, an Internationally standardized two-dimensional (2D) barcode data carrier has been, and continues to be, the forward-looking data carrier of choice globally used in the implementation of Healthcare related traceability systems.
+Recommendation 5: Use ISO/IEC Data Matrix on secondary packaging[6]: At this time ISO/IEC 16022 Data Matrix, an Internationally standardized two-dimensional (2D) barcode data carrier has been, and continues to be, the forward-looking data carrier of choice globally used in the implementation of Healthcare related traceability systems.